 Commercial facilities sometimes use special vacuum cooling systems to accelerate cooling speed and control exposure between baking and packaging, and some also use special surface decontamination methods prior to packaging, such as infra red radiation and ultraviolet light.

 In the home kitchen, good hygiene and careful food handling after baking can help.
 If you’re using the cooling oven or post-baking dehydration, keeping your treats in these environments until completely cooled for storage can also reduce exposure risks.
+It reduces repeat handling after heating and avoid treats sitting in uncovered in the ambient kitchen environment to cool.

 Once ready to store, make sure your treat storage container(s) are thoroughly cleaned and sanitised.
 Well-used plastic containers can be difficult to sanitise due to surface scratches.
 I use them in the freezer (like the box in the photo above) because I have lots and they stack great.
 I use small glass jars (repurposed empties) for any short term supplies at room temperature and for refrigerated treats.